Поживна цінність на 100 г

 • a small bunch of green onions

-• 40 g of aged pecorino type sheep cheese
+• 40 g aged sheep cheese, like Pecorino

 • chili

-*the gluten-free base will always be a little crumbly, if you want the cake to be firm and stick, add a little wheat or spelt flour.
+*A gluten-free crust will always be slightly crumbly.
+If you want the pie to be sturdier and hold together better, add some wheat or spelt flour.

 up to 60 min